20

 Of what he was about to do.

-The contact was so light it could've been a trick of the wind.
+So he slowly moved, he leaned toward her.
+Their shoulders brushed, the contact was so light it could've been a trick of the wind, but they felt it.

-The mangalsutra glinted between his fingers, the gold trembling like his hands knew more than he was willing to admit.
+The chain — the mangalsutra — glinted between his fingers, the gold trembling like his hands knew more than he was willing to admit.

 He was too close now.

-She hated that her body remembered him this way.
+She hated that she noticed, she hated that her body responded this way.

 She closed her eyes.